Novelty (patent): Inventor's own disclosures

-In other countries, including European countries, any act that makes an invention available to the public, no matter where in the world, before the filing date or priority date has the effect of barring the invention from being patented.
+In other countries, such as in EPO members, any act that makes an invention available to the public, no matter where in the world, before the filing date or priority date has the effect of barring the invention from being patented.
 Examples of acts that can make an invention available to the public are written publications, sales, public oral disclosures and public demonstrations or use.

 The grace period should not be confused with the priority year defined by Paris Convention for the Protection of Industrial Property.
 The priority year starts when the first filing in a contracting state of the Paris Convention is made, while the grace period starts from the pre-filing publication.

 Local novelty only regards publications, uses or sales that have taken place within that jurisdiction to be novelty destroying.

+Novelty in a discovery of a product of nature

+Another controversial issue in novelty analysis is whether a discovery and isolation of a product of nature should be patentable.
+In 1911, Billings Learned Hand, who had been only 2 years in his position as a judge, "had made an uninformed mistake in Parke-Davis v.
+Mulford" by pronouncing that naturally occurring adrenaline can be patented in its pure form.
+This judicial tradition, allowing patenting of isolated natural products in the US, continued for over 100 years.
+Another notable example of it was In re Bergstrom, where a court reversed the Patent Office’s refusal to patent on prostaglandins.
+In Amgen, Inc. v.
+Chugai Pharmaceutical Co.
+(1991) and Schering Corp. v.
+Amgen Inc (2000), courts confirmed patentability of recombinant DNA molecules, which encode known proteins.

+The practice of patenting isolated products of nature came to an end only in 2013, when the SCOTUS decided in Association for Molecular Pathology v.
+Myriad Genetics, Inc. that an isolated product of Nature (a DNA sequence in that case) does not deserve a composition-of-matter claim.
+At the same time, the Court decided that complementary DNA, which is produced by reverse transcription of messenger RNA and does not contain introns, can be patentable.
+It is worth noting, that the denial of patentability in this case was not based on novelty, but rather on subject matter eligibility.

 Anticipation

 Anticipation refers to advance use or disclosure of an otherwise-patentable invention, thereby undermining its novelty.
 The United Kingdom's House of Lords referred to "anticipation" as "convenient" terminology to cover "that part of the state of art which is inconsistent with the invention being new".
+Anticipation and infringement are two sides of the same coin:

+that which anticipates earlier in time would infringe later in time.